mk-bluebird/Augmented-Citizen/README.md

 ```

 These values establish policy lineage for governed artifacts.
 They are not
-public credential claims, they do not authorize third-party access, and they
+public credential claims, do not authorize third-party access, and must not be
-must not be copied into credential presentations or content-minimized audit
+copied into credential presentations or content-minimized audit events unless
-events unless an approved policy explicitly requires their opaque reference.
+an approved policy requires an opaque reference.

-`mk-bluebird/Cybercore` is the intended authority for cybernetic evolution
+Cybercore is the intended authority for cybernetic-evolution artifacts and ALN
-artifacts and ALN policy lineage, subject to verification against the active
+policy lineage, subject to verification against active governance documents.
-repository governance documents.

 ## Deployment Profiles

-The initial `skynet` deployment label is:
+The initial Skynet deployment label is:

 ```text
 PHX_AZ_US
 ```

-This means only:
+This label means only:

 ```text
 Application-defined Phoenix, Arizona, United States deployment profile.